How can I pace myself on race day so that I finish strong?

 There are few better experiences than feeling strong throughout a race and meeting a goal time.
 In one survey, 87% of respondents reported having wrecked their race goals by going out too fast at least once.
 You can avoid this mistake and give yourself the best chance of reaching your goal with a few simple strategies:

 Maintain your goal pace.
 Don’t try to run at a pace you’ve never been able to sustain in training.
-Set your watch as you cross the start line and pay attention to your split times at the mile markers; slow down if you’re running at a pace that you can’t sustain.
+Set your watch as you cross the start line and pay attention to your split times at the mile markers; Unless you are in the final mile of the race, slow down if you’re running a pace that is too good to be true.

 Monitor your breathing.
 Focus on your breathing to avoid getting pulled into an unsustainable pace.
 Run the first mile at a pace at which you could speak in short sentences.
 If you’re feeling great, gradually increase your pace; this way you’ll save your strongest effort (and hardest breathing) for the last part of the race.